-Why Earn the Clinical Military Counseling Certification (CMCC)?
+Why Earn the Clinical Military Counseling Certificate (CMCC)?

-The CMCC is a certificate of completion program that promotes the highest standard of excellence providing best practices for competent and ethical practice in providing counseling and related services to:
+The CMCC is a certificate of completion program that promotes the highest standard of excellence providing best practices for competent and ethical clinical practice among counselors and other behaviorally-licensed professionals:

 - Veterans with disabilities

-Five training modules offer clinicians comprehensive knowledge and skill-based material on military culture, medical, psychosocial, behavioral, mental health, family life, career transition, and resiliency needs of clients.
-The training offers 12 hours of self-paced online continuing education using videotape presentations and written materials by professionals with extensive experience in supporting veterans' medical, behavioral healthcare, career transition, and family-life needs.
-The CMCC training assists counseling and other behaviorally licensed professionals in the military assessment, diagnosis, and treatment of mental health conditions in the military versus civilian culture.
+Five training modules offer clinicians comprehensive knowledge and skill-based material on the military culture, medical, psychosocial, behavioral, mental health, military family life, career transition and reintegration, and military resiliency.
+The training offers 12 hours of non-interactive self-paced online continuing education using videotape presentations and interviews with active-duty service members, veterans, and military families.
+The CMCC training assists counseling and other behaviorally licensed professionals in the assessment, diagnosis, and treatment of mental health conditions in the military versus civilian culture.
 The unique aspect of this training considers the service member and veteran’s medical-physical health, with co-occurring mental health conditions that impact the mind, body, and spirit.

-- Over 6 hours of recorded instructor videotape presentations with PowerPoint slides, and clickable links to military resources.
+- Over 6 hours of instructor-led videotape presentations with PowerPoint slides, and clickable links to military resources.

 - Over 3+ hours of recorded videotape interviews with the following experts: